CompGenomeLab/PHACTboost_manuscript/README.md

 ## Figure 4

-A. AUROC difference between PHACTboost and EVE across all alternative test sets.
-B. AUROC difference between PHACTboost and CPT-1 across all alternative test sets C. Protein-by-protein comparison of PHACTboost with EVE over 60 proteins with at least 3 neutral and 3 pathogenic variations.
-D. Comparison of average Spearman correlation between PHACTboost and DMS results with the average Spearman correlation between other tools and DMS data.
+Figure 4A demonstrates the AUROC difference between PHACTboost and EVE across all alternative test sets.
+Similarly, Figure 4B displays the AUROC levels of PHACTboost and CPT-1 across all alternative test sets.

+In Part C, we present a protein-by-protein comparison of PHACTboost with EVE over 60 proteins, each containing at least 3 neutral and 3 pathogenic variations.

+Finally, Part D is dedicated to comparing the average Spearman correlation between PHACTboost and DMS results with the average Spearman correlation between other tools and DMS data.

 The data found in the [Figure4/Data](Figure4/Data) folder was generated using the script "Figure4_ProduceData.R.